fraud medium risk

 Which regulations cover Chargeback Fraud

-In the US, two federal regulations govern the dispute mechanism that chargeback fraud exploits.
+In the US, the dispute mechanism that chargeback fraud exploits rests on two statutes and their implementing regulations.
+The Fair Credit Billing Act of 1974, implemented through Regulation Z (Truth in Lending Act), governs credit card billing disputes and limits cardholder liability for unauthorized charges.
 Regulation E (Electronic Fund Transfer Act) covers debit card disputes and requires issuing banks to provisionally credit cardholders and complete investigations within defined timelines.
-Regulation Z (Truth in Lending Act) governs credit card billing disputes under the Fair Credit Billing Act.
-Neither was written with friendly fraud in mind.
-Both create the procedural conditions that fraudsters exploit.
+The consumer's right to dispute is statutory; the card networks layer their operational rules on top.
+Neither statute was written with friendly fraud in mind, and both create the procedural conditions that fraudsters exploit.

 Card network rules impose compliance obligations at the scheme level.
 Visa's Dispute Resolution Rules and Mastercard's Chargeback Guide set the evidence requirements, response timelines, and ratio thresholds that determine merchant standing.
 Merchants in the Visa Merchant Monitoring Program or Mastercard's Excessive Chargeback Merchant program face mandatory remediation before scheme termination.